OniDaito/S9Lab/_posts/2012-04-04-Minimus-and-Sega.markdown

 ---
 layout: post
 title: Minimus and Sega
+tags: electronics present
+introtext: My sister has been a big fan of retro gaming for some time and for her birthday I decided to make a USB convertor for the sega megadrive pad in order to play [MAME](http://mamedev.org) the way it's meant to be played.
+strapline: Using the Minimus dev board to link a megadrive pad to a mac.
 ---

+![minimus](http://farm8.staticflickr.com/7179/7029645643_83b6a3ec75.jpg)

 My sister has been a big fan of retro gaming for some time and for her birthday I decided to make a USB convertor for the sega megadrive pad in order to play [MAME](http://mamedev.org) the way it's meant to be played.

-![minimus](http://farm8.staticflickr.com/7179/7029645643_83b6a3ec75.jpg)

 Now there were a few ways I could go about this.
 I saw a [blog post from dangerous prototypes](http://dangerousprototypes.com/forum/viewtopic.php?f=56&t=2971) that talked about using a PIC.
 Now I thought this would be a great time to test out the [Bus Pirate](http://dangerousprototypes.com/bus-pirate-manual/) (which is a great little toy) and learn how to program something a little different.